airtai/faststream/docs/docs/en/rabbit/examples/topic.md

 ### Consumer Announcement

-To begin with, we announced our **Topic** exchange and several queues that will listen to it:
+First, we announce our **Topic** exchange and several queues that will listen to it:

 ```python linenums="7" hl_lines="1 3-4"
 {!> docs_src/rabbit/subscription/topic.py [ln:7-10]!}